fglo/idk/README.md

 ﻿# IDK Programming Language

-IDK is a dynamically typed language with immutable variables.
-Its interpreter is currently implemented in Python.
+IDK is a statically typed language.
+Its interpreter is currently implemented in Go.

 This is very much a work in progress, so ANYTHING can change any moment.

 **Note:** I started with almost zero knowledge of language development and interpreter writing.
 This project is about trying my own ideas and testing my intuition.
 Maybe the next one will be backed by an actuall knowledge about languages, interpreters and compilers.
+It started with experimenting with some ideas in Python, now it's based on a book "writing an INTERPRETER in go" by Thorsten Ball

 ## The Name